ericelliott/applitude/README.markdown

 If you want to write general-purpose library modules that you can use with or without Applitude (including Node support), this pattern might help:

-    var global = global || this, module = module || undefined;
+    // Shim support for CommonJS variables.
+This greatly reduces logic needed. var global = global || this, module = module || undefined;

     (function (app) {
       'use strict';

-      var namespace = 'librarymodule',
+      // replace the namespace string with the name of your library var namespace = 'librarymodule',

-        api = {
+        // replace this api with your library code api = {
           foo: function () {
             return 'foo';
           }
         };

-      if (app.register) {
+      // don't change anything from here down. if (app.register) {
         app.register(namespace, api);
       } else {